How And When Do Babies Recognize Their Name?

 At What Age Do Babies Know Their Names?

 Babies usually begin to know and respond to their names by the age of six months (2).
 Each baby is different, and some may achieve the milestone later.
 However, most babies respond to their names by the age of nine months.
-If your nine-month-old does not respond to their name when called repeatedly, consult a pediatrician (3).
+If your 9-month-old baby does not respond to their name when called repeatedly, consult a pediatrician (3).

 Babies learn to react to sounds before they respond to their names.
 They turn their heads towards a sound as early as the age of three months (4).
 You may have observed that your baby seems to respond to their name even before the age of six months.
 The reaction is likely to your voice than their name.
 Nevertheless, you must call your baby by their name from an early age to reinforce the sound of their name.